aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 Also, if a document contains a signature line and no digital signature, there is a feature to ask the user to add a signature.

-The following code example shows how to sign a document with a personal certificate and a specific signature line:
+The following code example demonstrates how to sign a document with a personal certificate and a specific signature line:

 {{< highlight java >}}
 // Create a Document.